wrossmorrow/coordinator/README.md

 success: 9
 ```

 **Note** that our `sumr` callback here does something weird: it sets a timeout to execute a simple function.
-This is, actually, required (as of now). `Coordinator` is intended for _asynchronous_ tasks that act in some way like "forked" processes.
-It is not suitable for, and can (now) get confused by, traditional sequential programs as executors.
+This is, actually, required (as of now), even if we set the timeout to `0` instead of `10`. `Coordinator` is intended for _asynchronous_ tasks that act in some way like "forked" processes.
+It is not suitable for, and can (as of now) get confused by, traditional sequential programs as executors.

 ### Execution/Rollback Routine Prototype